elugens/hello-javascript/docs/general-javascript-questions/js-classes/instanceof-class-checking.md

 ---

 ### We already know that plain objects are converted to string as [object Object].
-Is there a way to create a custom toString result for our own custom objects?
+Is there a way to create a custom toString result for our custom objects?

 <details>
   <summary><strong>View Answer:</strong></summary>